 House was raided a month ago, I guess they were told that I was taking trips to Mex n bringing back with me large quantities of dope or through mail.
 During the raid a digital scale, a personal amount of dope, close $5000, and a ziploc bag was found, my phone along texts and laptop which I got...
 Read more »

 The charges that you've mentioned are all possibilities, as are others (paraphernalia, etc.) I expect that they'll be holding your property as evidence for the foreseeable future.
-You may want to talk to a lawyer who handles civil issues to handle any civil asset forfeiture (I wouldn't be shocked...Read more »
+You may want to talk to a lawyer who handles civil issues to handle any civil asset forfeiture (I...Read more »

 I am from a small town in Iowa.
 The other night I was test riding my small dirt bike after making repairs.
 On my way back home I got pulled over by a sheriff that knows who I am.
 I have never been confrontational with the police and have absolutely no violence on my record.
 The sheriff with his red...
 Read more »